Old Town is San Diego’s vibrant, historic center.

 Fred is some kind of a legend in Old Town, I’m sure.
 Honestly, I’m not sure.

-I am sure that they deliver on the promise that eating there will result in a fiesta in your mouth.
+I am sure they deliver on the promise that eating there will result in a fiesta in your mouth.

-Fun fact: If you’re veg, they have an avocado tempura taco after which you’ll exclaim, “I don’t even miss the carnitas!”
+If you’re veg, they have an avocado tempura taco after which you’ll exclaim, “I don’t even miss the carnitas!”
 Maybe.
 It’s good, regardless.

-Reservations aren’t necessary, but available online.
+Reservations aren’t necessary, but are available online.

 Harney Sushi